wger-project/docs/docs/development/frontend.rst

   yarn build

 This creates a production bundle and copies it over the the django static folder.
-This assumes that the django server folder is next to the react one.
+This assumes that the django server folder is next to the react one and is called "server".

 Rendering in django